-The multivariate model included patient age, gender, BMI, history of spontaneous passage of stones, preoperative use of α -adrenergic blockers, and shape of UO over the introductory guide wire.
-In the multivariate regression analysis, cases with BMIs of <30 kg/m2 [OR (95% CI): 1.89 (1.28-7.03)] and those with a tent-shaped UO over the introductory guidewire [OR (95% CI): 6.60 (3.8-7.2)] maintained their significance to predict successful UAS insertion in virgin ureters (Table 4).
-Out of 110 patients, intraoperative adverse events were recorded in 9 (8.2%), among whom 7 (6.4%) patients had ureteral mucosal erosion without smooth muscle injury (grade 1) and 2 (1.8%) patients had mucosal and smooth muscle injuries with preserved adventitia (grade 2).
+The multivariate model included patient age, gender, BMI, history of spontaneous passage of stones, preoperative use of $\alpha$ -adrenergic blockers, and shape of UO over the introductory guidewire.
+In the multivariate regression analysis, cases with BMIs of <30 kg/m (odds ratio [OR] 1.89, 95% confidence interval [CI] 1.28-7.03) and those with a tent-shaped UO over the introductory guidewire (OR 6.60, 95% CI 3.8-7.2) maintained their significance to predict success-ful UAS insertion in virgin ureters (Table 4).
+Of 110 patients, intraoperative adverse events were recorded in nine (8.2%), among whom seven (6.4%) patients had ureteral mucosal erosion without smooth muscle injury (grade 1) and two (1.8%) patients had mucosal and smooth muscle injuries with preserved adventitia (grade 2).
 No adventitial perforation or ureteral avulsion was detected (Table 5).